Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Conclusion

 \section{Conclusion}

-We have shown that by applying staggered fields to a spin chain, not only can we decouple it from the environment, but we can also suppress the spin-spin interactions, effectively obtaining a chain of non interacting spins.
-Then, by considering a combination of constant and staggered configurations of strong static and oscillating fields, we demonstrate how interactions between two spins in the chain can be selectively induced.
-By diagonalizing the two-qubit interaction Hamiltonian, we evolved the XY chain under a series of interactions that allowed us to generate entanglement.
-We simplified the time evolution of the spin chain state so that the first and the most recent spin to undergo interaction were perfectly entangled.
-Our results should be interesting given the significance of entanglement in spin chains, and the importance of protecting the entanglement from the environment when considering applications in quantum computation and information. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+In conclusion, we have shown that by applying staggered fields to a spin chain, not only can we largely decouple the spin chain from the environment, but we can also suppress the spin-spin interactions, effectively obtaining a chain of non-interacting spins.
+Then, by considering a combination of constant and staggered configurations of strong static and oscillating fields, we demonstrated how interactions between two spins in the chain can be selectively induced.
+By diagonalizing the effective two-qubit interaction Hamiltonian, we evolved the XX, XXX, Ising, and the anisotropic XYZ spin chains under a series of interactions that allowed us to generate maximal entanglement between any two spins in the spin chain.
+Our results are interesting given the significance of entanglement in spin chains, and the importance of protecting the entanglement from the environment when considering applications in quantum computation and information.
+Our proposed scheme can potentially lead to the generation of near-perfect entanglement between the far ends of a long spin chain, even in the presence of significant external noise.